makrai/notes/scheidwasser-clow2110-multiling-speech-emo-bench.md

   * fixed representation suitable for a range of audio and speech proc tasks
   * transfer learned knowledge from a large, unlabeled dataset to downstream tasks with less task-specific data available
-* estimated performance strongly depends on the evaluation protocol.
-This makes
+* estimated performance strongly depends on the evaluation protocol
   * open-source benchmarks, typically composed of fixed dataset(s) and evaluation pipelines, instrumental for comparisons of different methods
   * other domain